 - Multiple Scattering-of-ashes: Several sets of ashes have been entrusted to me.
 Each set is placed in a separate location with individual attention to the prayer and flowers.
 This includes the scattering-of ashes that is referred to as ‘medical waste’.

 - Passengers aboard the vessel

 This is when I get the pleasure of your company!
+It is also the most expensive option.
+Some savings can be accrued by limiting the number of passengers present.
 We are certified by the USCG to carry up to 12 passengers for the memorial service.
 The reason we are limited to 12 is because our yacht was built outside of the United States.
-She can comfortably accommodate many more passengers, but is restricted to 12 by the U.S. Built Law.
+She can comfortably accommodate many more passengers, but is restricted to 12 by the U.S. Build Law.
 Many companies are licensed to carry only 6 passengers.
 This is a very significant.
-A six-passenger vessel is Uninspected whereas a 12 passenger vessel is an Inspected vessel by the USCG.
-The licensing of the Captain of a 6-passenger vessel are also much lower than those of a Masters Mariner Captain required for a 12-passenger vessel.
+A six-passenger vessel is an Uninspected vessel whereas a 12 passenger vessel is an Inspected vessel by the USCG.
+The licensing of the Captain of a 6-passenger vessel is also much lower than those of a Masters Mariner Captain required for a 12-passenger vessel.
 A fast number of safety features of a vessel for a 12 –passenger vessel are also much higher than an uninspected vessel carrying only 6 passengers.

 - View-from-the Pier Memorial Services

 You can actually be a part of the memorial service while not actually being a passenger!
 This is done by you and your party by viewing the ceremony from just a few yards away while you are standing on the pier.
 Please read about this option for it can be the best option in some circumstances and the most affordable.